jvalley19/vdc_gov/Docs/masterOrchestration/readme.md

+## Master Orchestration Overview
-The master orchestration script is used to deploy multiple environments by executing only one script in the PowerShell 7 command prompt.
+#### The master orchestration script is used to deploy multiple environments by executing only one script in the PowerShell 7 command prompt.

 Two environment types exisit with v1 of the master orchestration script
 - "Shared Services" - located [SharedServices](../../Environments/SharedServices)